jounaidr/py-image-enhancment/README.md

 # py-image-enhancment
-A myriad of image enhancement techniques in both the spacial and frequency domains (implemented using opencv in python) inorder to remove the periodic and random noise from the following image:
+A myriad of image enhancement techniques in both the spatial and frequency domains (implemented using opencv in python) inorder to remove the periodic and random noise from the following image:

 **Original** \